|

 The

-but rather picks up before Ariel's about to
+but rather picks up before Ariel is about to

 get hitched to her lover boy, Eric.
 She finds

-out that evil bloated sea bitch, Ursula, is
+out that evil bloated sea hag Ursula is

 mucking things up again, so Ariel bails the